Canopy Growth Corporation (CGC) Shares Up Despite Recent Market Volatility - News Heater

 Sponsored

-The average price recommended by analysts for Canopy Growth Corporation (CGC) is $0.74, The public float for CGC is 545.34M and currently, short sellers hold a 7.20% of that float.
-On September 08, 2023, CGC’s average trading volume was 35.63M shares.
+The average price predicted by analysts for CGC is $0.74, which is -$0.25 below the current price.
+The public float for CGC is 548.91M and currently, short sellers hold a 7.16% ratio of that float.
+The average trading volume of CGC on September 12, 2023 was 37.40M shares.

 CGC’s Market Performance